Skip to main content

 Given the tool's complexity, does the description cover enough for an agent to succeed on first attempt?

-Given the tool's simplicity (one optional parameter, output schema exists), the description fully specifies what the tool returns and the condition for an ecosystem.
-It is complete for an agent to invoke correctly.
+Given the tool's simplicity (one optional parameter, output schema exists), the description covers purpose, parameter, and a usage hint.
+It does not mention error cases or prerequisites, but overall is sufficiently complete for an agent to select and invoke correctly.

 Complex tools with many parameters or behaviors need more documentation.
 Simple tools need less.
 This dimension scales expectations accordingly.